mariadb-corporation/MaxScale/Documentation/Reference/MaxCtrl.md

   --monitors  Link the created server to these monitors                  [array]

 Create monitor options:
-  --servers           Link the created monitor to these servers          [array] --monitor-user      Username for the monitor user                     [string] --monitor-password  Password for the monitor user                     [string]
+  --servers           Link the created service to these servers          [array] --monitor-user      Username for the monitor user                     [string] --monitor-password  Password for the monitor user                     [string]

+Create service options:
+  --servers  Link the created service to these servers                   [array] --filters  Link the created service to these filters                   [array]

 Create listener options:
   --interface  Interface to listen on                   [string] [default: "::"]